 His 1945 singing inspired my 21st Century pen.
 He not only reached across 68 years, but coast to coast as well.
 The story reveals much of Hollywood’s Golden Age, gleaned from a man who lived and worked it.

-The 3,800-word story “The Singer on Live Old Radio” appears in my first book, which was published last week.
+The 3,800-word story “The Singer on Live Old Radio” appears in my first book.
 It’s titled WHAT HAPPENED TO VICKY LEE?
 A COLLECTION OF STORIES and has twenty-five of my original stories, including the piece I wrote on Mr. Graham.

 Bob has contributed several photos from his personal collection for inclusion in the book.
-In these photos we see him with Linda Darnell, Fanny Brice, and Carmen Dragon, all superstars in their day.
+In these photos we see him with Linda Darnell, Fanny Brice, and Carmen Dragon.